 Now granted, it may take several days of completely wasted sessions of incessant whining and drama (which you completely ignore) for your son or daughter to realize that you aren’t going to rescue them anymore.
-They will actually have to put forth some effort, in order to make some headway.
-They’ll actually have to put attention and energy into their homework, in order to develop a question that you could actually help them answer.
+They will have to put forth some effort, to make some headway.
+They’ll have to put attention and energy into their homework, to develop a question that you could help them answer.

 Just remember… fourth-grade question… fourth-grade voice.
 Ignore everything else, and your child’s competence will magically emerge.